AlgoCompSynth/AlgoCompSynth-One/JetPack5/README.md

     For a reference point on build times, see the archived logfiles in `JetPack5/AGX-Xavier-Logs`, which are timestamped from my most recent build on a 16 GB AGX Xavier.
-The total time on a clean system was 53 minutes.
+The total time for this step was 46 minutes and 18 seconds.

-5. Review the log files in `JetPack5/Logs` for errors.
+6. Review the log files in `JetPack5/Logs` for errors.
 If there are any, open an issue at
 <https://github.com/AlgoCompSynth/AlgoCompSynth-One/issues/new>.
 You can ignore errors in the `cupy` compile; the build process